 But you are allowed to keep some money each month:

-- $60 for personal needs
+- $60 for personal needs.

-- Support for your spouse or other dependent living at home
+- Support for your spouse or other dependent living at home.

-- Health costs Medicaid does not cover
+- Health costs that Medicaid does not cover.

 Does my spouse have to pay for my nursing home care?